 Useful External Links

 There are many external organisations which provide assistance and advice for disabled students.
 The following selection should provide you with some useful links to other sites, but please note that we cannot guarantee the accuracy of the information they contain.
-If you are unable to access the information you require, the Student Disability Advisor will be happy to help you.
+If you are unable to access the information you require, the Disability & Neurodiversity Team will be happy to help you.

 If you have experience of any useful support organisations not listed below, please do let us know.

 - Autistic Spectrum Disorder